Parenting

 Holding onto heirloom items

 Our HR Director Mairim is preaching to the choir with her take on decluttering: “I’m getting rid of ‘stuff.’
 Why wait until I pass to give my kids/grandkids the items I want to pass down?
 For example, my husband gave me a jewelry set when each child was born, and I gave my youngest son the earrings, necklace, and bracelet so he can use the stones to design his wedding bands.”
 Holding onto items for years and years on end can make us feel more overwhelmed than you might think.
-Learning to pass them on sooner rather than later will not only clear up some of your physical space but also some mental space that’s worrying about when a “good time” to pass something on might be.
+Learning to pass them on sooner rather than later will not only clear up some of your physical space but also the mental space of worrying about when a “good time” to pass something on might be.

 woman sipping tea